 Benefits of Donating:

 - Helping those in need around the world

 We ship a wide variety of products.
 Check out the ‘Type of Products We Accept’ section below for examples of items we accept.
 In order to remain compliant with Gov. DeWine’s orders, we are implementing many additional safeguards to go above and beyond in protecting the health and safety of our staff and volunteers.
-At this time, we are still accepting product donations during the hours of 9 AM – 4 PM on Monday through Friday.
+At this time, we are still accepting product donations during the hours of 9 AM – 4 PM on Monday through Friday, and 9 AM – 3 PM on Saturday.
 Based on CDC guidelines, please wear a mask or face covering if you need help unloading items from your vehicle.

 Individual Tax Information:

 Matthew 25: Ministries is a federally recognized 501(c)(3) organization.
 Items donated to Matthew 25: Ministries (clothing, toys, etc.) are generally deductible at an amount equal to the fair market value of the item.
 It is the donor’s responsibility to determine the fair market value of these donations.
 The IRS requires the donor to have varying levels of documentation depending on the type and value of the gift.
 Please refer to the current IRS regulations for additional information regarding the deductibility of financial and product donations to 501(c)(3) organizations.
 For more information, please visit the IRS website.

 We want what you throw away.
 Donate returned, overstocked, slightly damaged, off-spec, or other distressed products (in bulk or package form).
 Corporate product donations are key to helping Matthew 25: Ministries reach more than 20 million people in need each year.